Maynard Dixon

 Maynard Dixon (January 24, 1875 – November 11, 1946) was an American artist.
 He was known for his paintings, and his body of work focused on the American West.
-Dixon is considered one of the finest artists having dedicated most of their art on the U.S. Southwestern cultures and landscapes at the end of the 19th-century and the first half of the 20th-century.
+Dixon is considered one of the finest artists having dedicated most of their art to the U.S. Southwestern cultures and landscapes at the end of the 19th century and the first half of the 20th century.
+He was often called "The Last Cowboy in San Francisco."

-Through his work with the Galerie Beaux Arts, a cooperative gallery in San Francisco, Dixon played a pivotal role insuring the West Coast supported the work of local, modern artists.
+Through his work with the Galerie Beaux Arts, a cooperative gallery in San Francisco, Dixon played a pivotal role ensuring the West Coast supported the work of local, modern artists.
 He was married for a time to photographer Dorothea Lange, and later to painter Edith Hamlin.